Naninovel Scripts

 @hideChars time:5.5

-You can also use a wait Boolean parameter to specify whether next command should be executed immediately after or wait for the completion of the current command:
+You can also use wait Boolean parameter to specify whether next command should be executed immediately after or wait for the completion of the current command:

 @hideChars time:5.5 wait:false